Search-Institute.org is a great site for ideas on working with kids. In their latest article they mentioned what they call HOT and COLD thinking.

 They call thinking ‘hot’ when it is energized and enthusiastic.
 ‘Cold’ thinking includes reflective notions such as analyzing and integrating ideas.

 As teachers, assistants and parents, we can help students develop their skills in both systems.
-Here are their first four suggestions:
+Here are their last five suggestions:

 5. Allow natural consequences.
 We need to experience the negative (within safe boundaries) as well as positive situations to understand outcomes.